somms/TaxaImporter/README.md

      -s <skip>, --skip <skip>               Number of rows to jump over

+## Installation

+### Download or clone the repository

+Get a local copy of the content of this repository using Git clone or downloading the available releases in https://github.com/somms/TaxaImporter/tags

+### PHP 8.2 CLI
+Command line PHP8.2 is required to use this tool.

+For PHP command line installation, please, refer to https://www.php.net/manual/install.php.
+You do not need a web server, just the command line PHP executable.

+To check if you already have php installed in your system, just type `php -v`:

+    #> php -v
+    PHP 8.2.13 (cli) (built: Nov 24 2023 12:00:00) (NTS)
+    Copyright (c) The PHP Group

+### Composer

+Composer is used for dependency management.

+Please refer to https://getcomposer.org/download/ for installing Composer locally in your system.

+Once installed, execute this to install all the dependencies:

+    composer install

+### Test run

+If everything worked, you will be able to see the help page typing this from the root directory:

+    php src/Importer.php

+# How it works and configuration

 ## Pipelines

 A "pipeline" refers to a series of data processing steps that are executed in a specific order to transform or analyze input data and produce desired output.
 Pipelines are often used for tasks such as data processing, ETL (Extract, Transform, Load), and workflow automation.